-If approved by COC, a family member or live-in aide may reside with the elderly person or person with disabilities.
-COC must approve a live-in aide if needed as a reasonable accommodation so that the program is readily accessible to and usable by persons with disabilities.
+If approved by the PHA, a family member or live-in aide may reside with the elderly person or person with disabilities.
+The PHA must approve a live-in aide if needed as a reasonable accommodation so that the program is readily accessible to and usable by persons with disabilities.